-The Group operates through multiple subsidiaries and a variable interest entity.
-The Group does not file combined or consolidated tax returns, therefore, losses from individual subsidiaries or the variable interest entity may not be used to offset other subsidiaries' earnings within the Group.
-Valuation allowance is considered on each individual subsidiary and variable interest entity basis.
+The Group operates through multiple subsidiaries and a VIE.
+The Group does not file combined or consolidated tax returns, therefore, losses from individual subsidiaries or the VIE may not be used to offset other subsidiaries' earnings within the Group.
+Valuation allowance is considered on each individual subsidiary and VIE basis.
 Where a valuation allowance was not recorded, the Group believes that it was more likely than not that the deferred tax assets will be realized as it expects to generate sufficient taxable income in the future.